Beside the Mountain

 Instructions

 • Place everything in the blender, blend until smooth.
-(If your blender is not able to blend this frozen fruit, wait until it thaws a little bit, 10-20 minutes, then blend.)
+(If your blender is not able to blend this frozen fruit, wait until it thaws a little bit - 10-20 minutes - then blend.)

-• Pour smooth purple mix into a popsicle mold.
+• Pour the smooth purple mix into a popsicle mold.
 After 1 hour add popsicle sticks to keep them in place.
 Freeze at least 5 hours to overnight until solid.
 Then take the popsicle out of the freezer 5 minutes before eating to soften.
 Enjoy!

 Notes

 I wanted to make it so you can make this recipe even if you aren't able to find passion fruit.
-Therefore you can use 1.5 tablespoon of lemon and 2 tablespoon of honey to replace it.
+Therefore, you can use 1.5 tablespoon of lemon and 2 tablespoon of honey to replace it.

 Nutrition

-Calories: 167kcalCarbohydrates: 14gProtein: 2gFat: 12gSaturated Fat: 10gPolyunsaturated Fat: 0.2gMonounsaturated Fat: 0.5gSodium: 39mgPotassium: 203mgFiber: 3gSugar: 10gVitamin A: 169IUVitamin C: 21mgCalcium: 13mgIron: 2mg
+Serving: 1popsicleCalories: 167kcalCarbohydrates: 14gProtein: 2gFat: 12gSaturated Fat: 10gPolyunsaturated Fat: 0.2gMonounsaturated Fat: 0.5gSodium: 39mgPotassium: 203mgFiber: 3gSugar: 10gVitamin A: 169IUVitamin C: 21mgCalcium: 13mgIron: 2mg

 Keyword Cold Treat, Dairy Free, Dragon Fruit, easy healthy popsicle, Pitaya, Popsicles, Summer Treat